virusvfv/ligolo-ng/README.md

 P.S.
 Ms Office domains are in TLS-mitm bypass lists in all modern firewalls ;) Of cource, this feature doesn't work when your domain is behind CDN.

+#### ECH support

+Agent supports TLS 1.3 ECH (Encrypted Client Hello) as experimental feature.
+This feature currently tested with cloudflare CDN.
+To enbale this you have to build agent with Cloudflare GO (https://github.com/cloudflare/go) and use flag `-ech` Unfortunately CF does not fully support yet ECH for customers domains.
+This means that SNI field in ClientHello packet always will be `cloudflare-ech.com`
 ### Using Ligolo-ng